Coulterville to Bear Valley

 The Little Dragon

-Highway 49 is a rather long road- in fact it runs for 284 miles through the heart of the historic regions of the Gold Rush.
-Much of Hwy 49 is just that- a highway.
+Highway 49 is a rather long road- in fact, it runs for 284 miles through the heart of the historic regions of the Gold Rush.
+Read about Yuba Pass here.
+Much of Highway 49 is just that- a highway.
 And a main highway at best.
 Busy, congested, and bogged down in a train of tourist traffic.
 Plowing through small towns with names like Chinese Camp, Sutter Creek, or Drytown- Highway 49 is more so the home of the RV traveler than the motorcyclist seeking a dose of twisty goodness.

 You want to ride some fantastic curves- bask in the sensation of super-smoothness rotating beneath you, to climb to the top of the mountain and suck in some air as you utter a gasp at the view- which stretches on for miles across the foothills.
 Want to wet your whistle on a dreamy slab of blacktop designed, thought up, and intended for motorcyclists?
 Like the sound of that?